TheGloriousGenesis/CS_Learning/AWS Cloud Practitioner/README.md

 - Smaller footprint (above means less carbon footprint)

 ### [EC2 Instances](https://aws.amazon.com/ec2/?ec2-whats-new.sort-by=item.additionalFields.postDateTime&ec2-whats-new.sort-order=desc)

-EC2 instances are virtual machines running int AWS Datacenters.
-Self configured and self controlled.
+EC2 instances are virtual machines running in AWS Datacenters.
+The volumes physically reside on the same host that provides your EC2 instance itself.
+It acts as local disc storage.

+EC2 provides ephemeral storage (transient instead of persistent, good for temp file storage, cache, buffer, can but software on the instance based on this too, but not increase ephermal range, cam connect through pem or SSH)

+Data within this instance will be removed if the instance is stopped or terminated.
+Not it if it rebooted.

+**Pros**
+- Read write speed better than average compared to alternative block storage
+- Storage included in the price of the VM/server
+- Self configured and self controlled (Linux, Windows script can run on first spin up of the server)

 Over 400+ different instances types and sizes to spin up [Click here to see](https://aws.amazon.com/ec2/instance-types/)!
 Different EC2 instances have different use cases [stated here](https://aws.amazon.com/ec2/instance-types/).
-Example, NVMe - ephermal storage (transient, good for temp files)

 Don't know what instance to choose?
 Or services? use [AWS Compute Optimizer](https://aws.amazon.com/compute-optimizer/).
 Uses ML to analyse previous use of workload and recommends services.